intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet101/README.md

 3. Download ImageNet dataset.

-    This step is only required for running accuracy, for running latency and throughput we do not need to provide dataset.
+    This step is only required for running accuracy, for running online and batch inference we do not need to provide dataset.

     Register and download the ImageNet dataset.
 Once you have the raw ImageNet dataset downloaded, we need to convert it to the TFRecord format.
 The TensorFlow models repo provides